IntEL4CoRo/jupyter-ros2/README.md

 [![](https://img.shields.io/docker/v/intel4coro/jupyter-ros2.svg)](https://hub.docker.com/r/intel4coro/jupyter-ros2/tags)
 [![Binder](https://binder.intel4coro.de/badge_logo.svg)](https://binder.intel4coro.de/v2/gh/IntEL4CoRo/jupyter-ros2.git/HEAD)

 This is a template repository to build ROS2 applications capable to run on BinderHub/Docker.
-The default installed distribution is [Humble Hawksbill](https://docs.ros.org/en/humble/index.html), which is a long-term support (LTS) release that will be supported until May 2027.
-To install a newer or development [distribution](https://docs.ros.org/en/humble/Releases.html), change the variable `$ROS_DISTRO` in [Dockerfile](./Dockerfile).
+The default installed distribution is [jazzy Hawksbill](https://docs.ros.org/en/jazzy/index.html), which is a long-term support (LTS) release that will be supported until May 2027.
+To install a newer or development [distribution](https://docs.ros.org/en/jazzy/Releases.html), change the variable `$ROS_DISTRO` in [Dockerfile](./Dockerfile).

 You can use this repository to do following (and more):

-- Learn the [ROS2 tutorials](https://docs.ros.org/en/humble/Tutorials.html) without installing anything.
+- Learn the [ROS2 tutorials](https://docs.ros.org/en/jazzy/Tutorials.html) without installing anything.
 - Quickly start a ROS2 environment in a local Docker container regardless of your operating system.
 - Starting to migrate projects from ROS1 to ROS2.
 - Create live demos for your ROS2 applications.